Chinese Postpartum Meals: What to Eat During Confinement Recovery

 - Heat sesame oil in a large pot over medium heat.

-- Add ginger and garlic.
-Stir-fry until fragrant.
+- Add ginger slices and garlic.
+Stir-fry until fragrant and lightly golden.

 - Add chicken pieces and brown on all sides.

-- Pour in rice wine and bring to a boil.
+- Pour in rice wine and chicken broth.

 - Reduce heat to low, cover, and simmer for 30–40 minutes until chicken is tender.